jjoishi/SpringBoot/Tutorials/1. Spring - The Big Picture/README.md

        }
        ```

     **Exception Translation** - Database vendors have different error codes for the same exception.
-With Spring Data Access, all these different error codes from different vendors are mapped onto the same Spring bucket corressponsing to that exception.
+With Spring Data Access, all these different error codes from different vendors are mapped onto the same Spring bucket corressponding to that exception.

     **Testing** applications is made easier with Spring Data Access.
 Spring Data lets you configure data sources easily, so that when testing one can point to a test database, but when the project goes live, actual production database is set up.

 * **Integration** :
    Integration is about making different systems and applications work together.
-This

       * How do applications talk to each other ?
 RMI , Messaging Systems or Web Services.

       Let us define a rest service below
       ```
       @RestController                                              // Denotes we are using REST public class AccountController {